a1exxd0/market-aggregator/README.md

 - [ ] Let it easily accomodate more exchanges later on
 - [ ] Support for additional trading pairs beyond BTC-USDT
 ## Storage Solution
-- [ ] Temporary storage optimised for time-series and tick-level data
+- [X] Temporary storage optimised for time-series and tick-level data
+  - Sometimes, [simplicity](https://quant.stackexchange.com/questions/613/what-is-the-best-data-structure-implementation-for-representing-a-time-series) is the key to producing a product best-suited to purpose!
+I'll be using arrays.
-- [ ] Fast retrieval strategy for stored data through partitioning/indexing etc
+- [X] Fast retrieval strategy for stored data through partitioning/indexing etc
+  - This is something I can integrate behind an interface wrapper for the above.
+The time complexity of these kind of partition-indexing operations are O(log(n)), and even though this isn't the be-all-end-all, sources from the stack-exchange mentioned above indicate that the cache-friendliness of a binary search against something like a B-tree/LSM-tree *might* be better for something in-memory.
+For something you'd want to push fast, it's also easy to implement!
 ## Aggregation logic
 - [ ] Combine order book data from exchanges into consolidated, unified view
 - [ ] Implement proper error handling for malformed or unexpected data